JakBern/projects/README.md

 And a simulation in Vivado showing an output sine wave (and corresponding PWM output to the DAC a few rows above it):
 ![](./VHDL_Synth/sine_wave_out.png)

-## Python Cellular Automata Terrain Generation Scripting
+## Python Cellular Automata Terrain Generation

 This project was done around my freshman year as what was supposed to be a part of an AI club project which I got immensely side-tracked on.
 The original project was to create some simple agents that would live and evolve in a 2D tile world.
 The process of trying to come up with ways to do terrain generation became extremely engrossing and with my less-than-ideal organizational abilities at the time, the project went off the rails and I ended up making a scripting language to go with it.
-Unfortunately, I was using no version control at the time and was in the middle of completely refactoring the code when I stopped working on it, so the code is both bad and broken.
-Still, I have some of the results left over which are pretty cool.
+Unfortunately, I was using no version control at the time and was in the middle of completely refactoring the code when I stopped working on it, so the code is both bad (poorly written and unoptimized) and broken.
+Still, I always enjoy looking back at this project because the results left over are pretty cool.

 Here's an example input script file:
 <details>